UMNET-perfSONAR/pssid-daemon/README.md

 ```
 ansible-playbook --ask-vault-pass --ask-pass --ask-become-pass --user usernamehere --become --become-user root --become-method su --inventory inventory/ playbook.yml
 ```
+8. The configuartion file is located on the pi at `/etc/pssid/pssid_config.json` needs to be sourced from the web server after being generated in the web interface.
+This file is located at `/var/lib/pssid/output/pssid_config.json`

 ## Manual Bootstrapping
 1. Install pscheduler